 The wearing of the school’s uniform is expected of students in Years 7-11 (inclusive).
 If there is any reason why a student cannot wear the correct school uniform then the student should bring a letter from home explaining why and for how long the situation is expected to last.
 Otherwise students must expect an internal sanction for breach of uniform.
 A slip will be issued by the relevant Year Achievement Coordinator to any student who is not in full uniform for an “acceptable” reason.
 The slip can then be shown to any member of staff who questions the deficiency.

-- Blazer: Plain black with school badge
+Blazer: Plain black with badge and Year Bar (Purple)

 Second Hand Uniform